-Villa Indrani is located at the end of a quiet road very close to Berawa Beach – a wide sandy expanse close to Seminyak.
-This side of Berawa Beach feels relatively unspoilt with its fishing huts and outriggers parked up on the sand ready to go out at night to catch fresh fish.
-Nearby is a beautiful natural lagoon ¬– the largest in Canggu – which you can cross via a charming wooden bridge.
-Before crossing the bridge, you’ll walk past La Laguna – one of Canggu’s most photogenic and popular beach clubs.
-Made entirely out of driftwood, this place oozes romance and is a fantastic spot to catch the sunset.
+Villa Indrani is located at the end of a quiet road very close to Berawa Beach in Canggu – a wide sandy expanse close to Seminyak.
+This side of Berawa Beach remains relatively unspoilt, with its fishing huts and outriggers parked up on the sand ready to go out at night to catch fish.
+Nearby is a beautiful natural lagoon - the largest in Canggu - which you can cross via a charming wooden bridge.

-Berawa Beach has a reputation for being an excellent surfing spot, especially for intermediate and accomplished surfers.
-From here, you can walk along the beach to other popular surfing spots such as Batu Bolong Beach and Echo Beach.
-Or you can walk fifteen minutes south along the beach to experience the glitz and glamour of Seminyak’s most popular beach clubs including W Hotel, Ku Dé Ta and Potato Head.
-Meanwhile, the village of Berawa has plenty of excellent coffee shops, restaurants and boutiques to choose from.
+Sunsets are stunning here and Berawa Beach has a reputation for being an excellent surfing spot, especially for intermediate and accomplished surfers.
+You can walk along the beach to other popular surfing spots such as Batu Bolong Beach and Echo Beach.
+Or you can walk fifteen minutes south on the sand to experience the glitz and glamour of Seminyak’s most popular beach clubs including W Hotel, Ku Dé Ta and Potato Head.
+Meanwhile, the village of Berawa has plenty of excellent coffee shops, restaurants and boutiques, should you not wish to venture far.

 - Finns Beach Club

 - 1 km

 - Ngurah Rai Airport (DPS)

 - 13 km